How to Become a Counselor in Massachusetts

 The state of Massachusetts has also outlined requirements for post-master's field experience and it is not a simple undertaking.
 Applicants must complete a minimum of two years of full‑time or equivalent part‑time, supervised clinical experience and direct client contact experience in 2-8 years.
 Applicants must also complete 3,360 total hours of post-master's experience requirements including 960 hours (610 individual and a maximum of 350 hours of group counseling) of direct client contact experience.
 Applicants must also complete at least 130 total hours of supervision of which at least 75 hours must be in individual supervision.
 They also must complete a minimum of one supervisory contact hour of supervision for every 16 contact hours of direct client contact experience.

-Steps Becoming a Licensed Professional Counselor in Maryland
+Steps to Become a Licensed Professional Counselor in Massachusetts

 Once the applicant is ready to actually apply the process is pretty simple and the Massachusetts Mental Health Counselor Association lays it out in the "About" section of its website.